IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CostingDetails.md

-The results for the validation benchmarks above show that apparently small changes in the costing code can make quite a large difference to the execution times, taking all of our sample validations well under the 20ms budget that's been mentioned in the past (at least on my machine).
+The results for the validation benchmarks above show that apparently small changes in the costing code can make quite a large difference to the execution times.
+In column C all of our sample validations are comfortably under the 20ms budget that's been mentioned in the past (at least on my machine), and some of the nofib examples are approaching a 3x speedup.

 Here are some suggestions about how to speed things up even more: